 Mother said it was the only way, and she knew best, but she also listened to Father who listened to a shade that could barely be called human.

-The days of naivete are long past; he himself was not victim but villain, and his soul is not without fault lines.
+The days of naivete are long past; his own soul is not without fault lines.
 A dozen-thousand sins hid under his cloak, but to free one was to free them all, and how could he face every single one?
-He'd sooner let them take his wand and pride and mind
+He'd sooner let them take his wand and pride and mind.

 He stops short of admitting his crimes aloud, sometimes abruptly, and he wonders if Astoria can guess them.
 It does not occur to him until the third week that the listener of his stories was there in the war as well.